Back to Knowledge Centre

 Over the last couple of years the Government has made it clear that it wants us to ditch our petrol and diesel cars and switch to electric.
 One way to encourage us to make that switch to electric has been changes in the tax system – by offering tax breaks.
 Generous ones too.

-Up to now Tesla has really been the main choice for many business owners.
+Up till a few years ago now Tesla had really been the main choice for many business owners.

 Having decided that they want to go electric all business owners want to know is….